Rehabilitation and the leg prosthesis

 Rehabilitation after the leg amputation

 Once the residual limb wound has healed, the rehabilitation phase as such begins a few weeks after the operation.
 In most cases, inpatient or outpatient rehabilitation will take up to six months.
 Ideally, you have chosen a specialist centre that specialises in the rehabilitation of amputees.
+Information on how to find the right rehabilitation facility is available here (please link to the rehabilitation facilities page in the after the amputation section).

 During rehabilitation at a centre, you are cared for by a team of doctors, wound managers, physiotherapists, occupational therapists and sports scientists.
 The therapy programme is adapted to your state of health and strength resources.
 You will usually have a daily physiotherapy session with gait training, and treatment sessions for occupational therapy, balneo physiotherapy (baths, massages, electrotherapy, etc.) and sports therapy.
 Distributed over the day with regular breaks, the treatment will take between three and four hours, with half-hour therapy sessions as a rule.
 The goal is for you to get back to your usual everyday life as quickly as possible.
 It’s important to understand that your active participation has a crucial effect on the rehabilitation results.
 This may also involve questioning and modifying your previous lifestyle.
 Your doctor or a psychologist can support you here as well.
 Likewise, you shouldn’t hesitate to get counselling from a psychologist or family counsellor.